wandb/docs/docs/guides/track/public-api-guide.md

 importer.import_all_reports(src_entity, src_project)
 ```

-If you would prefer the data to be imported to a different entity or project, you can specify with `overrides`.
-Report overrides also support different names and descriptions.:
+Specify the `overrides` parameter if you prefer the data to be imported to a different entity or project.
+Report overrides also support different names and descriptions:

 ```py
 importer.import_all_reports(